Top 15 Essential Apps for RVing

 If you have the premium version of the Gaia App, there are layers that can help you find dispersed camping on public land through layering.
 The recommended layers are Motor Vehicle Use Maps (MVUM), public lands overlay and USFS Classic.

-Since we have Verizon as our cell service provider, we use the Verizon cell coverage layer to identify areas with cell coverage.
-You will also find layers for AT&T, Sprint, T-Mobile, and other carriers.
-This has been super helpful for planning backcountry trips like the Rimrocker Trail (watch the video).
+Since Verizon is our cell service provider, we use the Verizon coverage layer to identify areas with cell service.
+You can also find layers for AT&T, Sprint, T-Mobile, and other carriers.
+This feature has been particularly helpful when planning backcountry trips like the Rimrocker Trail (watch the video).

 5. AccuWeather

-A good weather app is important when you’re traveling.
-We’ve used several weather apps throughout the years and have found AccuWeather to be the most reliable.
+A good weather app is essential when you’re traveling in an RV.
+Over the years, we’ve tried several weather apps and found AccuWeather to be the most reliable.

-Beyond hourly and daily forecasts, the app has information on air quality and provides severe weather updates.
-You can customize the app to show the data that’s most relevant to you.
+In addition to hourly and daily forecasts, the app provides information on air quality and severe weather updates.
+You can customize the app to display the data most relevant to you.

-The location search feature makes it easy to get weather forecasts in areas you plan to travel to.
-This comes in very handy when planning a route to avoid severe weather including tornado watch.
+The location search feature makes it easy to get weather forecasts for areas you plan to visit, which is especially useful when planning a route to avoid severe weather, including tornado watches.

-We use the radar layer in this app when there are thunderstorms in the area to see precipitation type and intensity.
-Other layers available include satellite, current alerts, snowfall forecast and temperature contour.
+We use the radar layer in this app during thunderstorms to see precipitation type and intensity.
+Other available layers include satellite, current alerts, snowfall forecasts, and temperature contours.

 Read our post on RV Safety Tips to learn more about dealing with severe weather.

-When there is severe weather, Twitter can be a very useful tool (watch the video below).
-Follow @NWS for NOAA’s National Weather Service tweets.
-There are also separate accounts for sever thunderstorms (@NWSSevereTstorm), tornados (@NWStornado) and specific regions and cities in the United States.
+In severe weather conditions, X can be a very useful tool (watch the video below).
+Follow @NWS for tweets from NOAA’s National Weather Service.
+There are also separate accounts for severe thunderstorms (@NWSSevereTstorm), tornadoes (@NWStornado), and specific regions and cities in the United States.

 7. Speed Test

-If you’re a digital nomad and work on the road like we do, having access to good internet speed is important.
-The Speed Test app will show you the download and upload speed.
-Our average video file is over 4 gigabytes.
-A slow upload speed could mean taking hours to publish a video on our YouTube channel.
+If you work on the road like we do, having access to good internet speed is crucial.
+The Speed Test app will show you the download and upload speeds.
+Our average video file is over 4 gigabytes and a slow upload speed could mean hours of waiting to publish a video on our YouTube channel.

-This app can also help save money if you frequent coffee shops for their complimentary WiFi.
-Before paying for that cup of coffee, test their WiFi speed to make sure it’s usable for your needs.
+This app can also help you save money if you frequent coffee shops for their complimentary WiFi.
+Before paying for that cup of coffee, test their WiFi speed to ensure it meets your needs.

-We do have a device to help boost the cellular signal.
+We also use a device to help boost the cellular signal.
 Read our Cell Signal Booster Review to learn more.

 To learn more about staying connected on the road, read our post on Internet for RVers.